MrOtherGuy/QRier/docs/about.md

 Second are the aligment blocks.
 My understanding is that these help the decoder to figure out transformation of the symbol (in 3D-space).
 These are 5x5 squares with a single black pixel surrounded by whites surrounded by blacks.
 Their distribution is a uniform grid with right and bottom center starting from 7 pixels from the edge.
 As in, the center of bottom right pattern is the 7th pixel from bottom and right edge.
 The distance between elements in the alignment grid is specified in the spec and depends on version.
 For example this delta for version 7 is 16 and thus the centers for alignment patterns are 16 pixels away from each other.

-Fhird, timing columns.
+Third, timing columns.
 These are a sequence of alternating white-black pixels starting from the lower right corner of the top-left finder pattern.
 Runs right- and downwards until it would hit the other finder pattern.
 Notice that these may go through alignment blocks.
 That doesn't matter because alignment blocks are positioned in such way that their pixel values will always match what the timing pattern would have in that coordinate.

 Fourth, format information.
 These tell the encoder what mask and EC-level was used in the symbol.
 Format sequences are 15 bits long and defined in spec located beside finders.
 When they would collide with timing row they just continue from the next available position.
 These are not yet filled with correct information though, but only marked as functional pattern.
 After determining the mask we fill these as the last step of the encoding process.